Research conducted at the University of California, San Diego reveals that drinking alcohol allows toxic ‘gut bacteria’ to leak into the bloodstream.

 A reduction in REG3G was directly linked to an increase in alcohol-related liver disease.

-Contrary, another group of mice were given drugs to strengthen REG3G.
+Contrary, another group of mice is given drugs to strengthen REG3G.
 This increase in REG3G was linked to a decrease in the occurrence of alcohol-related liver damage.

 The researchers say this research could pave the way for new treatments that could prevent the occurrence of alcohol-related liver disease.